Product Review

 Best-in-class organization

 The three-sided zipper opens the pack completely flat like a suitcase.
-Zippered mesh dividers on both sides keep items organized and visible—no more digging through layers.
+Zippered mesh dividers on both sides keep items organized and visible—you can see everything without unpacking.
+This is genuinely transformative for organized packers.

 Comfortable for its size

 Padded shoulder straps with mesh ventilation and a hip belt with foam wings distribute weight evenly.
-Rivals hiking packs for load transfer.
+The back panel is well-ventilated.
+Rivals hiking packs for load transfer, though not quite at Osprey's level.

 Sustainable construction

 Made from 100% recycled 840D TPU-coated nylon.
-Cotopaxi is a B Corp that donates 1% of revenue to fight poverty.
-Backed by lifetime warranty.
+Cotopaxi is a certified B Corp that donates 1% of revenue to fight poverty.
+One of the most ethical choices in the travel pack market.

 Converts to duffel mode

-Shoulder and waist straps tuck away cleanly, converting the pack into a duffel bag for situations where a backpack isn't appropriate.
+Shoulder and waist straps tuck away cleanly behind zippered panels, converting the pack into a duffel bag for situations where a backpack isn't appropriate—checking into hotels, business contexts.

 Security-minded design